 Park: Grove St. and Maple Ave., Haddonfield, NJ.
 Located in a wooded area at the end of Maple Avenue, Haddonfield 08033

-Coming In Fall 2024: Jen & Ric Edelman Fossil Park and Museum at Rowan University
+Coming In March 2025: Jen & Ric Edelman Fossil Park and Museum at Rowan University

 This new museum, located above a quarry filled with 66-million-year-old marine and terrestrial fossils, will display a record of the final moments of the dinosaur world.
 The museum will feature exhibit galleries, full-scale reconstructions of extinct creatures, hands-on learning experiences, live animal attractions, virtual reality, connections to the natural world, and gathering spaces to build a community around the themes of exploration, discovery, and responsible stewardship of our planet.